Release date: 26 February 2015

 Regional Operating Company

-The project concerns drinking-water treatment and distribution, as well as wastewater collection and treatment, located in Timis County in Romania.
+The project concerns drinking water treatment and distribution, as well as wastewater collection and treatment, located in Alba county in Romania.

 - Water, sewerage - Water supply; sewerage, waste management and remediation activities

 Proposed EIB finance (Approximate amount)